The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Sanders County?

-Sanders County, Montana has 4 public high schools, along with 6 middle schools and 6 elementary schools.
+Sanders County, Montana has 4 public high schools, serving approximately 420 students.

 What is the largest school district in Sanders County?